-We conducted a total of five individual fish marking episodes on the Kootenai River below Libby Dam.
-Each marking episode consisted of two nights of capturing fish that ranged between 1 to 7 days between nights (Table 17).
-We calculated population estimates and associated 95% confidence intervals after each episode, excluding the first episode.
-The mean population estimate for all samples periods over the one-year period was 976 adult bull trout, ranging from 906 to 1,068.
-The population estimate for each sampling episode varied by less then 10% compared to the mean (Table 17).
+We conducted population estimates for bull trout on the Kootenai River between Libby Dam and Fisher River beginning April 2004.
+Each marking episode consisted of two nights of capturing fish that ranged between 7 to 9 days between mark and recapture episodes.
+We calculated population estimates and associated 95% confidence intervals.
+The mean population estimate for all samples periods over the period ranged from 176 in 2006 to 976 in 2005 (Table 17).
+We then standardized each population estimate and 95% confidence interval into fish per mile (Table 17).